 Depression has many meanings.
-It can be used in everyday contexts, describing how we feel when bad things happen or things don’t go our way.
+It can be used in an everyday way, describing how we feel when bad things happen or things don’t go as we hoped.

 In medical terms, clinical depression is a diagnosis characterised by a mix of physical and psychological symptoms such as weight loss, difficulty sleeping and feelings of sadness.